 [This video, a TED talk, not only explains where he's coming from, it explains the difference betwixt progressives and conservatives, and why they're so antagonistic towards each other, in 18 minutes and 32 seconds.
 You have to listen closely, he talks too fast.]

 [It occurs to me that I didn't explicitly point this out two columns ago when I began this series, this finding common ground theme, which is one of the primary reasons I'm on about the virtues.
-Sorry, but I am a self-defined Garrulous Geezer after all.]
+It's hard out here for a Garrulous Geezer.]

 So, just what is justice anyway?